Home » Practice Areas » Truck Accident Lawyer in New York » Underride Accident Lawyer in New York

 Why Choose Porter Law Group for Underride Accident Cases?

 "Every underride death is preventable.
 The technology to stop underride crashes has existed for decades.
-Side guards, stronger rear guards, and high-visibility conspicuity tape save lives in every country that mandates them.
+Side guards, stronger rear guards, and high-visibility tape save lives in every country that mandates them.
 When a trucking company or trailer manufacturer chooses not to install proven safety equipment, and someone dies as a result, that is not an accident.
 That is a decision with consequences."
 Michael S. Porter, J.D., Porter Law Group

 Porter protects attorneys team